wjsutton/venn_diagrams/README.md

 ## Contributions
 Contributions, bug reports, and feature requests are welcome.
 Please follow the standard GitHub pull request process to propose changes.

----

-Remember to include a license and contact information if necessary.
-This README is a starting point and should be customized based on the specific needs and context of your project.